ViacheslavZyrianov/Adraba-FE-Best-Practices/git/README.md

 That's it... nothing special and magical

 ### Good PR description
-Just shortly deskribe what was done.
-For example next code will create easy to read description
+Just shortly describe what was done.
+For example, next code will create easy to read description
 ```
 #### Changelog:
 - Create login page with form